Inside a Salon

 Connecting small, influential groups of people in authentic and sensory ways.

-Our salons use cultural tools such as food, drink, and art to break down barriers, bring people together around shared purpose, and create an intimate space for honest dialogue.
-Food, drink and art (which may include music, visual arts, fashion, scent, design, or other art forms) allow guests to connect and communicate with and without words on a more emotional level that activates all five senses.
+Our Art-to-Table Salons use cultural tools such as food, drink, and art to break down barriers, bring people together around shared purpose, and create an intimate space for honest dialogue.
+Food, drink and art (which may include music, visual arts, fashion, scent, design, performance, literary or other art forms) allow guests to connect and communicate with and without words on a more emotional level that activates all five senses.
 This facilitates more authentic conversation and exchange among small inspiring groups of leaders.

 The Art of Conversation.

-Our monthly salons are twelve guests (twenty-four over a two night salon series).
+Our monthly salons are 12-24 guests.
 We keep the number of people at the table intentionally small to maintain the intimacy and outcome-orientation of our “whole table conversation.”
-In historic or architectural settings, we engage 25-50 guests (50-100 over a two night salon series).
-Guests come from a range of backgrounds and fields – arts, sciences, politics, sports, international affairs, philosophy or entrepreneurship — to share in conversation on a particular topic.
+In unique cultural or architectural settings, we engage 25-50 guests.
+Guests come from a range of backgrounds and fields – arts, sciences, politics, sports, international affairs, philosophy, activism or entrepreneurship — to share in conversation on a particular topic.

-The format of our structured conversations is inspired by diplomacy and community organizing.
-Our model follows a “me, us, we” format inspired by public narrative training.
+The format of our structured conversations is inspired by diplomacy, public narrative training, and community organizing.
+Our model follows a proprietary “me, us, we” or Pop-up Board Room format to create emotional ties, engage in story-telling, create common understandings and foster shared outcomes.
 This format allows salon participants to identify themselves with the conversation through a personal "me" icebreaker, build a “story of us” with other participants around a topic or cause, and then decide how "we" want to take action together.

 Conversations that support causes, artists, thinkers, storytellers and innovators.